raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 - Notice that remainder.
 It's `17`, which is the position of `q` in the alphabet.
 Alice has decrypted the ciphertext and has the plaintext that Bob sent her.

 --- /collapse ---

+Here is a simplified version of how public key cryptograph can work, using a system called the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)

+- Alice and Bob agree to use a public key cryptographic system.
+They decide on a public key which consits of two numbers; a large prime number `p` and another smaller number `g`.

+- `p` and `g` can be shared publicly.
+A *bad actor* Eve, could know these numbers, and still not be able to decrypt Alice's and Bob's conversations.

+- Let's say that Alice and Bob agree that `p` is 23 and `g` is 5.
+In reality `p` would be a much larger prime number, but to keep things simple, we'll work with smaller numbers.

+- Alice and Bob now each choose a private key.
+This can be any integer.
+Alice chooses `4` and Bob chooses `3`.
+They both keep these numbers secret.
+Nobody but Alice knows she has choosen `4`, and nobody but Bob knows that he has chosen `3`.

+- Both Alice and Bob need to do a little maths now.

+- Alice sends Bob `5**4 % 23 = 4`

+- Bob sends Alice `5**3 % 23 = 10`

+- Alice then works out the shared secret number using her private key. `10**4 % 23 = 18`

+- Bob then also works out the shared secret number using his private key. `4**3 % 23 = 18`

+- Now Alice and Bob have the shared secret `18`, and even though Eve knew the public keys, she can not work out this shared secret.

+- The value `18`, can now be used for the shift in a Caesar Cypher, and Alice and Bob can communicate securely.

+### Test your understanding

+**Why is this an asymmetric encryption algorithm?**
+--- collapse ---
+---
+title: Answer
+---

+Bob's and Alice's private keys are different.
+They can both generate a shared secret using their own private keys and the pubic keys,

+--- /collapse ---